What and where to see the wildlife of The Gambia, some of which you don't even need to leave your hotel grounds to spot.

 There are six primate species found in The Gambia – the vervet monkeys, red colobus monkeys, red patas, bush babies, baboons and chimpanzees.
-Bijilo Monkey Park is a good place to start to look for these, especially if you are staying in the Kololi area, but to do some more serious wildlife spotting spend sometime at Abuko Nature Reserve.
+Bijilo Monkey Park is a good place to start to look for these, especially if you are staying in the Kololi area, but to do some more serious wildlife spotting spend some time at Abuko Nature Reserve.
 Other animals you can find here include antelopes, monitor lizards, three types of crocodiles, cobras, pythons and, if you are lucky, the green mamba!
 One word of caution though, please do not feed the monkeys.
-Guides at Bijilo, in particular, will encourage you to buy some peanuts to feed the green vervet monkeys but I have heard that the population of vervets is growing rapidly at the expense of the rare (and much shyer) red colobus monkey.
+Guides at Bijilo, in particular, will encourage you to buy some peanuts to feed the green monkeys but we have heard that the population of green monkeys is growing rapidly at the expense of the rare (and much shyer) red colobus monkey.

 Green Vervet Monkeys

 Red Colobus Monkey

 For a real treat venture away from the main tourist area, which only occupies a small region hugging the coastline, and journey up-country where you can spend a few nights under canvas at an eco-friendly camp at the Chimpanzee Rehabilitation Project.
 As well as the chimps you’ll have the chance to see hippos, crocodiles, baboons, bush babies and a great variety of birds in an unspoilt jungle setting on the banks of the River Gambia.
 This is the only place in The Gambia where you can find chimpanzees.
-You can stay here for 2 or 3 nights but no longer as it is closed to visitors for a few days each and every week so that the staff can concentrate on looking after the chimps.
+You can stay here for two to three nights but no longer as it is closed to visitors for a few days each and every week so that the staff can concentrate on looking after the chimps.

-Other wildlife that is easy to find include crocodiles which you can visit at the Katchikally crocodile pond, near Cape Point, which is rich in tradition and it is said that your wishes will be granted here.
+Other wildlife that is easy to find include crocodiles which you can visit at the Kachikally crocodile pond, near Cape Point, which is rich in tradition and it is said that your wishes will be granted here.
 There’s also a nice little museum.
 Be warned though this is a serious tourist trap and the crocodiles are hardly what you could call ‘wild’.